Great American Life Insurance Company Legal and Privacy Information

 - Your annuity can grow over time.

 - When you're ready to start receiving retirement income, your annuity is turned into a steady stream of income payments.

 Here are some reasons you might want to consider purchasing an annuity

-- Protection and growth: You want to protect your money from loss while still having growth opportunity.
+- Protection and growth: You want to grow your money while protecting all or some of it from loss.

 - Tax-deferral: You want to take advantage of tax-deferred growth.